hacl-star/hacl-star/README.md

 * Elliptic Curves: Curve25519
 * Elliptic Curves Signatures: Ed25519
 * Hash functions: SHA2 (256,384,512)
-* NaCl API: secret_box, box
+* NaCl API: secret_box, box, sign

-HACL* can be used in two ways.
-The verified primitives can be directly used in larger verification projects.
-For example, HACL* code is used as the basis for cryptographic proofs of the TLS record layer in [miTLS].
-Alternatively, developers can use HACL* through the [NaCl API].
+* TLS API: IETF Chacha20Poly1305 AEAD

+Developers can use HACL* through the [NaCl API].
-In particular, we implement the same C API as [libsodium] for the Box and SecretBox primitives, so any application that runs on libsodium can be immediately ported to use the verified code in HACL* instead.
+In particular, we implement the same C API as [libsodium] for the NaCl constructions, so any application that relies on libsodium only for these constructions can be immediately ported to use the verified code in HACL* instead.
+(Warning: libsodium also implements other algorithms not in NaCl that are not implemented by HACL*)

+The verified primitives can also be used to support larger F* verification projects.
+For example, HACL* code is used through the agile cryptographic model developed in [secure_api/] as the basis for cryptographic proofs of the TLS record layer in [miTLS].
+A detailed description of the code in [secure_api/] and its formal security guarantees appears in the IEEE S&P 2017 paper: https://eprint.iacr.org/2016/1178.pdf

 [F\*]: https://github.com/FStarLang/FStar
 [miTLS]: https://github.com/mitls/mitls-fstar